tsy24/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 :bulb: **Tip:**

-You can remove a remark by leaving the remark input empty!
+* You can remove a remark by leaving the remark input empty!
+Eg. `remark 1 re/`

 </div>